Spectral Graph Filtering for Modality-Specific Representation Learning: Analysis

-In recent years, several works have derived convergence results, under the manifold setting, of the eigenvectors of the discrete Laplacian to eigenfunctions of the Laplace Beltrami (LB) operator \cite{von2008consistency, singer2017spectral, garcia2020error,wormell2021spectral,dunson2021spectral, calder2022improved}.
-For example, Cheng and Wu~\citep{cheng2022eigen} derived an $l_2$ norm convergence result for the normalized and unnormalized Laplacian matrices, under the following assumptions: \begin{enumerate}[label=(\roman*)] \item The $n$ observations are drawn independently according to a uniform distribution over a $d$-dimensional manifold $\M$. \item The smallest $K$ eigenvalues of the Laplace-Beltrami (LB) operator over $\M$ have single multiplicity, with a minimal spectral gap $\gamma_K>0$. \item The graph weights are computed using a Gaussian kernel with a bandwidth parameter $\epsilon_n \to 0^{+}$ that satisfies $\epsilon_n^{d/2+2} > C_K \frac{\log n}{n}$ for some constant $C_K$. \end{enumerate} Let $dV$ denote the Riemannian volume form of $\M$ and let the constant $p = 1/\int_\M dV$ denote the uniform sampling density.
-We denote by $\eta_k$ the $k$\textsuperscript{th} smallest eigenvalue of the LB operator and by $f_k$ a corresponding normalized eigenfunction, where
+In recent years, several works have derived convergence results, under the manifold setting, of the eigenvectors of the discrete Laplacian to eigenfunctions of the Laplace-Beltrami (LB) operator \citep{von2008consistency, singer2017spectral, garcia2020error,wormell2021spectral,dunson2021spectral, calder2022improved}.
+For example, \cite{cheng2022eigen} derived an $l_2$ norm convergence result for the normalized and unnormalized Laplacian matrices, under the following assumptions: \begin{enumerate}[label=(\roman*)] \item The $n$ observations are drawn independently according to a uniform distribution over a $d$-dimensional manifold $\M$. \item The smallest $K$ eigenvalues of the Laplace-Beltrami (LB) operator over $\M$ have single multiplicity, with a minimal spectral gap $\gamma_K>0$. \item The graph weights are computed using a Gaussian kernel with a bandwidth parameter $\epsilon_n \to 0^{+}$ that satisfies $\epsilon_n^{d/2+2} > C_K \frac{\log n}{n}$ for some constant $C_K$. \end{enumerate} Let $dV$ denote the Riemannian volume form of $\M$ and let the constant $p = 1/\int_\M dV$ denote the uniform sampling density.
+We denote by $\eta_k$ the $k$\textsuperscript{th} smallest eigenvalue of the Laplace-Beltrami operator and by $f_k$ a corresponding normalized eigenfunction, where